desec-io/desec-stack/docs/domains.rst

     per-user basis.
 In general, a domain name consists of alphanumeric characters as well as hyphens ``-`` and underscores ``_`` (except at the beginning of the name).
 The maximum length is 191.

-``owner``
-    :Access mode: read-only

-    Email address of the user owning the domain.

 Creating a Domain